Freshmen Admissions

 1. Applicants must meet minimum transfer requirements as outlined in UWF Regulation 3.032, Undergraduate Admissions Standards for Transfer Students, as it may be amended, to be considered for admission.

-2. Applicants have the option to submit official ACT or SAT test scores.
+2. Applicants have the option to submit official ACT, SAT, or CLT test scores.

 3. Applicants must submit an official college transcript from the FCS or SUS institution in which they plan to earn the A.A. degree to complete their application.